200406-java-react-usf/project-0/README.md

 # Project 0

 For Project 0, you will be building a RESTful API using TypeScript and Express.
 Associates are allowed to come up with their own API idea, but it must be approved by the trainer; suggested ideas are provided below.
-All project ideas must have a sufficiently complex data model (at least entities).
-All database tables must be normalized to 3NF.
-The API should expose CRUD endpoints for resources in a RESTful manner.
-Application data must be persisted to a SQL database.

 Suggestions:
 - resource management system API